aharshac/KandyPy/README.rst

       "message": "User Deleted"
     }

+|

 Get List of Users
 ~~~~~~~~~~~~~~~~~

-Returns listing of known Kandy users for domain
+Returns listing of known Kandy users for domain.

 ::